 - a.
-Homeless and Housing Programs Director: Graduation from an accredited four year university with a Bachelor of Science degree, and with 21 years work experience with low-income population; Certified Housing Occupancy Specialist; Certified Adkin's Lifeskills Trainer. - b.
-Homeless and Housing Programs Assistant Director: College graduate in social science or equivalent.
-Previous supervisory experience which would provide the knowledge, skills and abilities to perform the essential function of the position preferred. - c.
+Homeless and Housing Programs Director: Graduation from an accredited four year university with a Bachelor of Science degree, and with over 20 years work experience with low-income population; Certified Housing Occupancy Specialist; Certified Adkin's Lifeskills Trainer. - b.
 ESP Director: College graduate in social sciences or equivalent.
-Education and 2 years work experience and 2 years supervisory experience which would provide the knowledge, skills, and abilities to perform the essential duties of the position preferred. - d.
+Education and 2 years work experience and 2 years supervisory experience which would provide the knowledge, skills, and abilities to perform the essential duties of the position preferred. - c.
 ESP Coordinator II: College graduate in social sciences or equivalent preferred.
-Education and 1 year work experience which would provide the knowledge, skills, and abilities to perform the essential duties of the position preferred. - e.
-Employment Specialist: College graduate with a bachelor's degree from an accredited four year college of university and one-half year's progressively responsible professional experience in the field of social work, employment counseling, or related experience which involves assisting individuals to resolve employment, personal, and social problems.
-Degrees relating to the social sciences and/or human development preferred. - f.
-Janitor: High School diploma and one year of related experience, or any comparable combination of education and experience, which would provide the knowledge, skills, and ability to perform the essential duties of the job. - g.
+Education and 1 year work experience which would provide the knowledge, skills, and abilities to perform the essential duties of the position preferred. - d.
+Employment Services Coordinator: College graduate with a bachelor's degree from an accredited four year college of university and one-half year's progressively responsible professional experience in the field of social work, employment counseling, or related experience which involves assisting individuals to resolve employment, personal, and social problems.
+Degrees relating to the social sciences and/or human development preferred. - e.
+Janitor: High School diploma and one year of related experience, or any comparable combination of education and experience, which would provide the knowledge, skills, and ability to perform the essential duties of the job. - f.
 Transitional Housing Coordinator: Graduation from accredited four (4) year university with a bachelor's degree in social work.